top of page

 SUBMARINE CABLES ON MACUMBA BEACH

 In October 2017, Macumba Beach suffered a landslide that affected the anchoring area of submarine cables off the coast of Rio de Janeiro.
-The collision between the advancing sea and the invisible infrastructure of the connection points to a future in which coastal erosion also corrodes the circuits of global communication.
+The collision between the advancing sea and the invisible infrastructure of the connection points to a future in which coastal erosion also can corrode the circuits of global communication.

 TELECOMMUNICATIONS TOWERS ON SUMARÉ HILL